 ~ Numbers linked to snowshoe hares ~

 Canada Lynx (Lynx canadensis) Classification

-The taxonomy or scientific classification of the Canada Lynx species (Lynx canadensis) is as follows:
+The Canada Lynx belongs to the genus Lynx and the full taxonomy or scientific classification of the Canada Lynx species is:

 Kingdom: Animalia (animals)

 Family: Felidae (cats)

 Species: Lynx canadensis (Canada Lynx)

 The scientific name for the Canada Lynx is Lynx canadensis; which is also known as the binomial name, species name, Latin name, biological name or zoological name.